While handling a WordPress website, you may see many common errors, but this is one of the rarest errors. Only a few people come across this.

 Switch to a Managed or a Cloud Hosting

-As I have mentioned earlier, the shared web hostings have limited resources, and when your website gets bigger, it requires more resources, and it makes more database requests.
+As I have mentioned earlier, the shared web hostings have the limited resources, and when your website gets bigger, it requires more resources, and it makes more database requests.

 To handle those requests, a better server is required.